vikramvirwani/hello_git/README.md

 # hello_git
-Hello World repository for git tutorial.
+Hello World repository for git tutorial by Vikram.